Bunny Breed Guide: Rex Rabbits

 Mini Rex Rabbits

-Mini Rex Rabbits are essentially just smaller versons of the Rex rabbit, weighing in at around three to five pounds.
+Mini Rex Rabbits are essentially just smaller versions of the Rex rabbit, weighing in at around three to five pounds.
 They possess the same gorgeous fur coats, and are also friendly, although they do tend to be slightly more active than their larger cousins.
-I would recommend a full sized Rex if you are considering a pet for children, as they are likely to be more laid back in personality, and less fragile than the Mini Rex.
-Minin Rex are however, very popular with adults and children alike.
+I would recommend a full-sized Rex if you are considering a pet for children, as they are likely to be more laid back in personality, and less fragile than the Mini Rex.
+Mini Rex are, however, very popular with adults and children alike.